patelpb96/GizmoElementTracers/README.md

+This package should function either as a subfolder in your `$PYTHONPATH`, or by installing it with `setup.py develop` (which should place an egg.link to the source code in a place that whichever `python` you used to install it knows where to look.

-Instructions for install:
+## Instructions for installing as a package:

-1. create a directory $DIR
+1. create any directory $DIR
 2. clone gizmo_analysis into $DIR
 3. copy setup.py from gizmo_analysis into $DIR (moving it will give you hg issues when pulling updates in the future)
 4. run python setup.py develop